jzeferino/Xamarin.iOS.FluentAutoLayoutExtensions/README.md

 # Usage examples

-- Centering a view in the screen.
+- Centering a view in the screen:

 ```c#
 var centeredView = new UIView { BackgroundColor = UIColor.Blue }.EnableAutoLayout();